dvdgeroconnell/pands-project/README.md

 When this option is chosen, the following summary data is written to *iris_summary.txt*.

-    Overall summary for the iris dataset
-            petal_length  petal_width  sepal_length  sepal_width
+    Overall summary for the iris data set petal_length  petal_width  sepal_length  sepal_width
     min         1.000000     0.100000      4.300000     2.000000
     max         6.900000     2.500000      7.900000     4.400000